Zenitude/openclassrooms-project-shinyagency/README.md

 * This is the course’s red thread project : [Créez une application React complète](https://openclassrooms.com/fr/courses/7150606-creez-une-application-react-complete)

+## Launch API REST

+This application contains an API REST made by Openclassrooms, to use this api :
+* place yourself in the folder api : `cd api`
+* launch the api : `npm start`

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).